 What is it really like to be a racer?

 What is it like to be swept along at 60kmh in the middle of the pack?
+How does it feel to be reeled in from a solo breakaway metres from the line?
 What happens to the body during a high-speed chute?
 What tactics must teams employ to win the day, the jersey, the grand tour?
+How does a domestique keep going to the end of a stage once his job is done and his body exhausted?
+How does a time-trialist maintain his form when every muscle and sinew is screaming at him to stop?
 What sacrifices must a cyclist make to reach the highest levels?
 What is it like on the bus?
 In the hotels?
 What camaraderie is built in the confines of a team?
 What rivalries?
 How does it feel to be constantly on the road, away from loved ones, tasting one more calorie-counted hotel breakfast?

 David Millar offers us a unique insight into the mind of a professional cyclist during his last year before retirement.
-Over the course of a season on the World Tour, Millar puts us in touch with the sights, smells and sounds of the sport.
+Over the course of a season on the World Tour, Millar puts us in touch with the sights, smells and sounds of the sport – the barked instructions of a road captain in a sprint chain, the silence of a solo training ride.
 This is a book about youth and age, fresh-faced excitement and hard-earned experience.
 It is a love letter to cycling.

 David Millar's book takes you inside the sport of cycling while also emphasising the absurdity of it.
 It's quite rare for a sportsman to be so immersed and yet able to detach themselves from it all ...
 The parts on crashing are amazing.
 I felt frightened and sore reading it